 22 Embarrassingly Awkward French-English Translation and Pronunciation Mistakes

 30 French Words that French Learners Have Trouble Pronouncing

 You can also take this quiz on confusing French word pairs:

-If you want more simple breakdowns of French lessons just like this one, check out the grammar books in the Talk in French Store.
+If you want more simple breakdowns of French lessons just like this one, check out the French Grammar Mastery Course below.
 Fun, short lessons that simplify French grammar---just the way you like it!